imtisaalm/icd-10-mapping-reference-tool/README.md

   codes file exactly (74,719 codes in FY2026).
 - The decimal point in an ICD-10-CM code always follows the third character, making dotless input unambiguous to restore.
-- A field containing several code-like tokens is a data-quality problem to report, not to resolve.
+- A field containing several code-like tokens is a data-quality problem to report
 - Chapter and block membership are taken from the nesting in the official tabular XML, not computed from code ranges (this matters for codes such as `C4A`, which official ordering places between `C43` and `C44`).